Introduction

 | Server setup | None | API routes required | AWS + API routes |

-| Best for | Quick start, light use | Development, full control | Production, high volume |
+| Best for | Getting started, most use cases | Full control, all browsers | Production, high volume |

 | Dependencies | @remotion/web-renderer, @remotion/media | @remotion/bundler, @remotion/renderer | @remotion/lambda |